 2. Complete Tasks

-According to the company's payment terms, you're required to complete a few tasks before making any withdrawals.
-These pay $30 per task, and you'd be asked to download apps, wallpapers, and also participate in various contests.
+According to the company’s payment terms, you must complete a few tasks before making any withdrawals.
+These pay $30 per task, and you’d be asked to download apps and wallpapers and also participate in various contests.

-Legit sites that use the pay per task model pay in cents per successful task, and never in dollars.
-If someone downloads 100 wallpapers, there's no way they'll receive $3,000 for that, that's ridiculous.
-For completing these tasks, you may also be prompted to sign up with third-party websites.
+Legit sites that use the pay-per-task model pay in cents per successful task and never in dollars.
+If someone downloads 100 wallpapers, there’s no way they’ll receive $3,000 for that; that’s ridiculous.
+To complete these tasks, you may also be prompted to sign up with third-party websites.